plaisier-lab/U5_hNSC_Neural_G0/index.md

 ```

 This script will output two files for each study:
-- **results/ccAF_results_\*.csv** - a table where the cells are rows and the columns are meta-information about the cells and 'Predictions', which are the predicted ccAF labels.
+- **results/ccAF_results_\*.csv** - a table where the cells are rows and the columns are meta-information about the cells.
+'Predictions' are the predicted ccAF labels.
 The asterisk will be replaced with the name of the study: GSE67833 and PRJNA324289.
 - **results/table1_\*.csv** - a confusion matrix of counts for each study.
 The asterisk will be replaced with the name of the study: GSE67833 and PRJNA324289.

 #### 9. Classify glioma scRNA-seq datasets
 We classified seven human scRNA-seq studies: